binocarlos/lem/README.md

 }
 ```

-Two extra fields are added to the results for each node:
+Three extra fields are added to the results for each node:

+ * id
  * count
  * modified

-Count represents how many values are in the nodes history - modified is the timestamp of the most recent value.
+id is the node id - count represents how many values are in the nodes history - modified is the timestamp of the most recent value.

 ### POST /history